Willy Bauer

-Willy Bauer (born 17 November 1947), is a German former professional motocross racer.
+Willy Bauer (born 17 November 1947) is a German former professional motocross racer.
 He competed in the FIM Motocross World Championships between 1969 and 1978, most prominently as a member of the Maico factory racing team.
-Along with Adolf Weil and Herbert Schmitz, he was one of the most accomplished West German motocross racers of the 1970s.
+Bauer narrowly missed winning the 1973 500cc Motocross World Championship after a season long battle with the reigning champion Roger De Coster.
+His racing career ended when he suffered spinal cord injuries while competing in the 1978 250cc British Grand Prix.